-You may be more financially secure than your partner, or vise versa.
-A marital agreement is often used to protect the future of a business or other financial assets.
+If you are more financially secure than your partner, a marital agreement could be used to protect the future of businesses or other financial assets.
 This may include a family business, gifts, inheritance, and debt.
-A marital agreement can also be used to safeguard the partner who is financially weaker, beginning a new business venture, or parents.
-Those Who Are Most In Need Of A Prenup May Surprise You from Forbes Magazine discusses the topic.
+A marital agreement can also be used to safeguard the partner who is financially weaker to ensure they are not left unable to support themselves in the event of a divorce.

 2. Planning for the Future